Sunday Salon is here once again and it’s time to relax with our favorite beverage and discuss what books we’ve enjoyed lately.

 TEMPEST IN THE TEA LEAVES by Kari Lee Townsend

-Sunny Meadows is a big city psychic who moves to the quaint town of9780425242759 Divinity, NY, to make it on her own.
+Sunny Meadows is a big city psychic who moves to the quaint town of Divinity, NY, to make it on her own.
 She opens a fortune telling business in an ancient Victorian house, inheriting the strange cat residing within.
 She names him Morty, as he seems a bit immortal.

 Sunny gives her first reading to the frazzled town librarian and discovers the woman is going to die.
 When the woman flees in terror, Sunny calls the police, only she’s too late.
 The ruggedly handsome, hard-nosed Detective Mitch Stone is a “non-believer.”
 He finds the librarian dead, and Sunny becomes his number one suspect, forcing her to prove her innocence before the real killer can put an end to the psychic’s future.